MicrosoftDocs/sdk-api/sdk-api-src/content/clfsw32/nf-clfsw32-addlogcontainer.md

 author: windows-sdk-content
 description: Adds a container to the physical log that is associated with the log handle&#8212;if the calling process has write access to the .blf file and the ability to create files in the target directory of the container.
 old-location: fs\addlogcontainer.htm
-old-project: Clfs
+tech.root: Clfs
 ms.assetid: 5e886b96-9431-43f6-b888-e0f47c432371
 ms.author: windowssdkdev
 ms.date: 08/03/2018
 ms.keywords: AddLogContainer, AddLogContainer function [Files], clfsw32/AddLogContainer, fs.addlogcontainer
-ms.prod: windows
+ms.prod: windows-hardware
-ms.technology: windows-sdk
+ms.technology: windows-devices
 ms.topic: function
 req.header: clfsw32.h
 req.include-header:
-req.redist:
 req.target-type: Windows
 req.target-min-winverclnt: Windows Vista [desktop apps only] req.target-min-winversvr: Windows Server 2003 R2 [desktop apps only]